Diet Tips That Can Help Improve Your Sleep

-What you eat affects your body functions and health.
+What you eat affects your body's functions and health.
 Research shows that the food you eat plays a significant role in how you sleep.
-Studies show that chicken, milk, rice, cherries are ideal for sleep.
+Studies show that chicken, milk, rice, and cherries are ideal for sleep.

 On the other hand, curry, fatty meat, caffeine, and alcohol will have a negative impact.
 As such, some experts recommend not eating after 6 p.m. because the late meals hamper getting a restful night’s sleep.

 Experts also recommend making sure your bedroom is comfortable, cool, and dark.
 Invest in new bedding, a new mattress from Mattress Warehouse, and some black-out curtains.